 "the eleventh hour of the eleventh day of the eleventh month" in 1918.

-This has been my 12th year of "Have Your Picture Taken With Uncle Sam" in the Old Poway train park, and it has been quite a ride.
-This year I have written a kind of year by year history of the journey, which can be found at the bottom of this page, or take this link.
+This has been my 13th year of "Have Your Picture Taken With Uncle Sam" in the Old Poway train park!
+Below you can find a history (as much as I know) of Uncle Sam as a feature of the Fourth of July celebration in the park.
+Just scroll down, or take this link.

 Each photo has a unique Web address printed on it, like this:

 This Web address is designed so that only the person with the print can access that picture online.
 However, you can share the Web address with friends or relatives in distant places so they can access your picture as well.
-Just remember, in the URL all of the letters are always lowercase.
+Just remember, in the Web address on the picture, all of the letters are always lowercase.